Lenders use a ratio called "debt to income" to determine the most you can pay monthly after your other monthly debts are paid.

 Understanding your qualifying ratio

-Most underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Usually, underwriting for conventional loans needs a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number in the ratio is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
-Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.
+The second number is what percent of your gross income every month that should be applied to housing expenses and recurring debt.
+Recurring debt includes things like auto loans, child support and credit card payments.

 Some example data: